mmingay2/coloCancerBrowser/README.md

 # Morpheus Colorectal Cancer DNA Methylation Browser

-This repo provides guidelines on how to visualize and analyze massive Colorectal Cancer DNA Methylation and Clinical datasets from [TCGA](https://portal.gdc.cancer.gov/) using javascript powered heatmaps ([Morpheus.js](https://github.com/cmap/morpheus.js)) in the browser.
+This repo provides guidelines on how to visualize and analyze massive Colorectal Cancer DNA Methylation and Clinical datasets from [TCGA](https://portal.gdc.cancer.gov/) using javascript powered heatmaps [Morpheus.js](https://github.com/cmap/morpheus.js) in the browser.

-We will utilize [flask] as our webserver to run a local instance of ([Morpheus.js](https://github.com/cmap/morpheus.js)).
+We will utilize [Flask](https://palletsprojects.com/p/flask/) as our webserver to run a local instance of [Morpheus.js](https://github.com/cmap/morpheus.js).

 ## Clone this directory